 The most essential piece of DJ gear where it all starts with.
-The DJ controllers itself.
+The DJ controllers themselves.
 With the many choices out there it may be hard for you to choose the right DJ controller.
 So, what DJ controller should you buy?

-I have ordered the best DJ controller by price for the most popular type of DJ software out there, Rekordbox DJ, Serato DJ and Traktor Pro 3.
+I have ordered the best DJ controller by price for the most popular type of DJ software out there, Rekordbox DJ, Serato DJ, and Traktor Pro 3.
 This list guide will help you find the right controller.
 I have also made a table that you can check out below.

 |1.
 Hercules DJ Control Starlight||$89.99|

 |4.
 Pioneer DJ DDJ-400||$249.00|

 |7.
 Traktor Control S4 MK3||$999.99|

 |8.
 Pioneer DJ DDJ-1000||$1,199.99|